Curious about how to open a dispensary in New York? You’ve come to the right place.

 How to Open a Dispensary for Recreational Marijuana in NY

-New York was the 15th state to legalize recreational marijuana.
+New York adult-use cannabis legalization made it the 15th state to legalize recreational marijuana.
 This happened on March 31, 2021, when Governor Andrew Cuomo signed a bill into law to legalize recreational marijuana for adults 21 years of age and older.

 The bill, the Marihuana Regulation and Taxation Act, is set to create the US’s most progressive legalization laws.